carrliitos/ecg_classification/README.md

-# ECG Classification Using the ECG-ID Database
+# ECG Classification Using the MIT-BIH Arrhythmia Database

 ```
 Benzon Carlitos Salazar